 Technical Overview.
 We clustered donation solicitation posts from 832 scamming profiles excluding non-English content.
 In total, we analyzed 17,706 posts across five platforms: X (6,526), Instagram (4,583), Telegram (6,075), Facebook (322), and YouTube (200).
-For language identification and filtering, we use the CLD2 library [74].
-We then vectorized the posts using the all-mpnet-base-v2 sentence transformer model [75].
-Subsequently, we processed the posts using the BERTopic library [76] to remove redundant information, such as stop words.
-We combined UMAP [77] and HDBSCAN [78] for clustering, followed by the KeyBERT [79] model to refine topic representations within each cluster.
+For language identification and filtering, we use the CLD2 library [15].
+We then vectorized the posts using the all-mpnet-base-v2 sentence transformer model [64].
+Subsequently, we processed the posts using the BERTopic library [31] to remove redundant information, such as stop words.
+We combined UMAP [46] and HDBSCAN [45] for clustering, followed by the KeyBERT [30] model to refine topic representations within each cluster.
+Additional details on text processing and clustering are available in the supplementary material Appendix E.